 A linear index is an index file organized as a sequence of key/pointer pairs where the keys are in sorted order and the pointers either (1) point to the position of the complete record on disk, (2) point to the position of the primary key in the primary index, or (3) are actually the value of the primary key.
 Depending on its size, a linear index might be stored in main memory or on disk.
 A linear index provides a number of advantages.
 It provides convenient access to variable-length database records, because each entry in the index file contains a fixed-length key field and a fixed-length pointer to the beginning of a (variable-length) record as shown in Figure 10.1.
-A linear index also allows for efficient search and random access to database records, becase it is amenable to binary search.
+A linear index also allows for efficient search and random access to database records, because it is amenable to binary search.

 If the database contains enough records, the linear index might be too large to store in main memory.
 This makes binary search of the index more expensive because many disk accesses would typically be required by the search process.
 One solution to this problem is to store a second-level linear index in main memory that indicates which disk block in the index file stores a desired key.
 For example, the linear index on disk might reside in a series of 1024-byte blocks.
-If each key/pointer pair in the linear index requires 8 bytes, then 128 keys are stored per block.
+If each key/pointer pair in the linear index requires 8 bytes (a 4-byte key and a 4-byte pointer), then 128 key/pointer pairs are stored per block.
 The second-level index, stored in main memory, consists of a simple table storing the value of the key in the first position of each block in the linear index file.
 This arrangement is shown in Figure 10.2.
 If the linear index requires 1024 disk blocks (1MB), the second-level index contains only 1024 entries, one per disk block.
-To find which disk block contains a desired search key value, first search through the
+To find which disk block contains a desired search key value, first search through the 1024-entry table to find the greatest value less than or equal to the search key.
+This directs the search to the proper block in the index file, which is then read into memory.
+At this point, a binary search within this block will produce a pointer to the actual record in the database.
+Because the